 6. Fear of Indictment

-As far as personal responsibility is concerned, it’s not just family members who think they’ll be exposed as “the one to blame” for your addiction.
+Family and friends may feel threatened by rehab, thinking they’ll be exposed as “the one to blame” for your addiction.
+Family members may feel like they enabled your destructive behavior.
 Friends often wonder if they’re the reason, reflecting on times they pressured you to use or used with you.
-Moreover, they may also fear being indicted as one in need of recovery as well.
+Furthermore, they fear being indicted as one in need of recovery as well.

 7. Control Issues